Image from Canva

-Yard sales, garage sales, tag sales, and yes…even PCS sales--whatever you call it, you’ve probably held one during your military years.
-If not, I’m sure you’ve attended one!
+Yard sales, garage sales, tag sales, and yes…even PCS sales—whatever you call it, you’ve probably held one or two during your military years.
+If not, you’ve probably shopped one!
 Military families are excellent accumulators of stuff, but we can also be very savvy at reducing our clutter when a PCS move date approaches.
 If you’re facing a pending military move, maybe a yard sale is in order.
-This helpful information will help plan and execute a fun and profitable sale day.
+This information will help you plan and execute a fun and profitable sale day.

 What "sale attitude" do you have?
 We are a house divided when it comes to a selling philosophy.
 I want all the stuff gone.
 Quick.
 No leftovers!
-My husband wants to make the cash and sell his items at what he thinks they are worth.
-This doesn’t usually connect with shoppers, and we move those items across the country again and again.
+My spouse wants cash and tries to sell his items for what he thinks they are worth.
+Unfortunately, this philosophy doesn’t usually connect with savvy shoppers, and we move those items across the country again and again.

-Start collecting items now.
-Stash a plastic bin in your basement and put items in as you find them throughout the house.
+Once you get solid evidence a PCS is on the horizon, start collecting items.
+Stash plastic bins and boxes in your basement and pile in the unused and no longer loved things you find throughout the house.
 Keep a marker and stickers in there, and price as you go along.
-An item with a clear, easily visible price sells much more quickly and reduces the number of times you hear, "How much?"
+An item with a clear, easily visible price sells quickly and reduces the number of times you hear, "How much?"

 Generally, there are local laws for hosting sales.

-Research when, where, and how often you can hold a yard sale in your location.
-A permit might be required.
-The same logic applies to signage.
-Be aware of how advertising can be implemented.
+Research when, where, and how often you can hold a yard sale—a permit might be required.
+The same logic applies to yard sale signage.
 Base housing will have different rules compared to private neighborhoods.

 2) Advertise: On and Offline

-The internet has made yard selling and advertising so much easier and efficient.
-There are endless ways to get the word out about your date and time, so the need for print advertising is dwindling.
+The internet has made yard selling and advertising so much easier and more efficient.
+Now, there are endless ways to get the word out about your date and time, so the need for print advertising is dwindling.

-Noticeable, attractive, and--most importantly--readable signs are crucial for driving traffic to your house.
+Noticeable, attractive, and most importantly, readable signs are crucial for driving traffic to your house.
 Take a trip to your nearest dollar store and shop for items.
-Premade signs, poster board, markers, pricing stickers, balloons, and many more advertising materials are available for a buck.
+Premade signs, poster board, markers, pricing stickers, balloons, and many more advertising materials are available for about a buck.
 If you use arrows, point them in the correct direction to avoid confusion.

 3) Display and Decorate

 Start with a clean yard, preferably with recently cut grass.
 Put away any items not for sale and restrict areas you do not want customers to shop.
-Round up tables, racks, shelving, and even cardboard boxes to organize and display items.
-I drag out my coat rack to hang purses, hats, scarves, and jewelry.
-Many MWRs will rent folding tables for a cheap price.
+Next, round up tables, racks, shelving, and even cardboard boxes to organize and display items.
+Finally, drag out your coat rack to hang purses, hats, scarves, and jewelry.
+Many MWRs will rent folding tables for a low price.

 Section your space into categories such as Home, Outside, or Children’s Items.
-Within those categories, arrange items that are similar.
-For example, place kitchen utensils in a vase or pitcher on top of a table with a piece of scrap fabric you’re trying to sell as a tablecloth.
+Then, within those categories, arrange similar items.
+For example, place kitchen utensils in a vase or pitcher on top of a table with scrap fabric you’re trying to sell as a tablecloth.

 If you have a lot of clothing, find a good way to hang the items.
-Garages are suited for stringing a laundry line of hangers or even clothes pins.
+Garages are suited for stringing a laundry line of hangers or even clothespins.
 Clothing is difficult to sell because it’s hard for the buyer to imagine if it will fit or look good when they get home.
 Most people won’t spend more than a couple of dollars on used clothes.
-Bundle baby and kid clothing or offer a deal that says "Fill a Bag for Two Bucks."
+Try bundling baby and kid clothing or offer a deal that says "Fill a Bag for Two Bucks."

-Pull larger items such as furniture, golf equipment, or children’s bikes nearest the road to attract buyers.
-I’ve noticed a trend in recent years to pile or box items marked "FREE."
-Load it with tantalizing items that aren’t worth much, which will entice customers to come in further and see what else is for sale.
+Pull oversized items such as furniture, golf equipment, or children’s bikes nearest the road to attract buyers.
+Take advantage of the recent trend to box items and mark them "FREE."
+Load it with tempting items that aren’t worth much, which will entice customers to come in further and see what else is for sale.
 Everyone likes free!

 4) Miscellaneous Tips

-Have plenty of change on hand.
-ATMs only dispense twenty dollar bills.
+- Have plenty of change on hand.
+ATMs usually only dispense twenty-dollar bills.

 Keep a positive attitude and treat this as a social event!
 It’s a natural way to say goodbye to neighbors before the moving trucks arrive.